Lac aux Araignées: Toponymy

-This lake bears this name because of its shape; its many berries in fact give it the shape of a spider.
+The lake is called this because of its shape; its many bays in fact give it the shape of a spider.
 In addition to "Pointe Thomas", the south coast of the lake has a regular shape, while the north coast is indented by four bays, namely Clarke bay, Boyle bay, the bay of the rivière des Indiens and a last one further east.
 These bays on the north shore are separated by three land projections.

 The term "spiders" has also been associated with the river and one of its islands.

-In 1775, during the invasion of Canada by the American soldiers, the armed troops of General Benedict Arnold struggled in their crossing of this area because of the marshy surroundings and its banks difficult to drive over.
-Documents from this period refer to the lake as "nepis", a term inspired by nebes, nebesek, meaning pond, lake or swamp.
+In 1775, during the invasion of Canada, the armed troops of General Benedict Arnold struggled in their crossing of the lake because of the marshy surroundings.
+Documents from this period refer to the lake as "nepis", a term inspired by nebes or nebesek, meaning pond, lake or swamp.

 On their geographical map of 1795, Gale and Duberger write the designation “Mecanicamack L.”.
 In 1815, the cartographer Joseph Bouchette changed the spelling of the initial appellation in the form of Macanamack.
 This toponym contains the elements of the language of the Abenakis which is related to the meaning of "marshy lake".
 In the first half of the 19th century, in the process of surveying the townships, the particular shape of this body of water inspired the name "Spider Lake".